Logan1x/Python-Scripts/README.md

 * ### End To End Encryption
 It is a simple program to implement and understand the basic of end_to_end encryption.
-Here I am using caesar cipher to encrpt but in reality they use algotihms lile SHA-1, RSA etc.
+Here I am using caesar cipher to encrypt but in reality they use algotihms lile SHA-1, RSA etc.
 ```bash
 python end_to_end.py
 ```